Bryan Bracewell

 Elgin’s downtown has flourished in the last few years, and that helps preserve the city’s culture and history.
 “If we embrace growth and do it in a proper way, Elgin can grow in an intentional and productive manner,” Bryan said.

 And, just like their father and grandfathers his sons were working at Southside at age 12.
-“They clean tables and wash dishes, just like I did,” Bryan said.
+“They cleaned tables and washed dishes, just like I did,” Bryan said.